kakafei/akka/akka-docs/rst/java/lambda-actors.rst

 Dependency Injection
 --------------------

-If your UntypedActor has a constructor that takes parameters then those need to be part of the :class:`Props` as well, as described `above`__.
+If your actor has a constructor that takes parameters then those need to be part of the :class:`Props` as well, as described `above`__.
 But there are cases when a factory method must be used, for example when the actual constructor arguments are determined by a dependency injection framework.

 __ Props_

-.. includecode:: code/docs/actor/UntypedActorDocTest.java#import-indirect
+.. includecode:: code/docs/actorlambda/DependencyInjectionDocTest.java#import
-.. includecode:: code/docs/actor/UntypedActorDocTest.java
+.. includecode:: code/docs/actorlambda/DependencyInjectionDocTest.java
    :include: creating-indirectly
    :exclude: obtain-fresh-Actor-instance-from-DI-framework